eliranwong/UniqueBible/installation/windows.md

 # 2. Run Anaconda installer

-To avoid writting permission, it is easier to select option "just for me"
+To avoid writting permission, it is easier to select option "Just me"

 <img src="screenshots/install_just_for_me.png">